ManoRakshithaa/CampusAI-Chatbot-SISTAssist/README.md

 ---

-### 🎯 The Problem
+### 🎯 The Problem: Navigating the Information Maze

-Finding specific campus information—like library hours, club details, or administrative procedures—can be a hassle.
-Information is often scattered across different websites, portals, and notice boards, leading to confusion and wasted time for students.
+As a student at Sathyabama Institute, I experienced firsthand how challenging it can be to find quick answers to simple campus questions.
+Key information is often spread across:

+* Multiple university websites and student portals.
+* Physical notice boards with potentially outdated information.
+* Word-of-mouth from seniors, which isn't always reliable.

+This "information maze" leads to wasted time and unnecessary frustration for new and existing students alike.
+I built this project to solve that exact problem.

 ### ✨ The Solution